msrasys/nnscaler/docs/source/parallel_module.md

         compute_config,
     )
 ```

-If you want to enable pipeline parallelism, you need to set `use_end2end=True` and `use_pipeline=True` in `ComputeConfig`.
-You also need to set `pipeline_nmicros` and `pipeline_nstages` to specify the number of microbatches and stages in the pipeline.
-The `pipeline_scheduler` is the scheduler to schedule the pipeline.
-See below for details.

 For end2end modules, you can't use `Module.forward`.
 Instead, you must use `ParallelModule.train_step` and `ParallelModule.infer_step` to train/infer the module.